PERKS: a Locality-Optimized Execution Model for Iterative Memory-bound GPU Applications: Performance Analysis

 \subsection{Projecting Peak Achievable Performance}

-We rely on the FOM (Figure Of Merit) as the performance metric in this analysis.
+We rely on the figure of merit as the performance metric in this analysis.
 In stencils, we use the giga-cells updated per second (GCells/s)~\cite{DBLP:conf/cgo/MatsumuraZWEM20,chen2019versatile}.
 Given the memory-bound nature of the conjugate gradient solver, we directly use sustained memory bandwidth as a metric, following other works on conjugate gradient~\cite{anzt2020ginkgo}.
 Due to space limitations, this section mainly focuses on stencils to explain the performance analysis.
-Without loss of generality, the analysis is applicable to other cases (ex: conjugate gradients) by adjusting the performance metric and code concurrency accordingly.
+Without loss of generality, the analysis is applicable to other cases (ex: conjugate gradient) by adjusting the performance metric and code concurrency accordingly.

 We use a simple performance model inspired by the roofline model~\cite{ofenbeck2014applying,kim2011performance}.
 The model's utility is to project the upper bound on performance based on the reduction of global memory traffic.
-This model, in turn, helps us in this paper to identify performance gaps in our PERKS implementation and later inspect the reasons for those gaps (e.g., register spilling).
+This model, in turn, helps us in this paper to identify performance gaps in our PERKS implementation and later inspect the reasons for those gaps.

 In a kernel implemented as PERKS, the bottleneck could either be the global memory bandwidth or the shared memory bandwidth (if the PERKS caching scheme moves the bottleneck to become the shared memory bandwidth).
 We don't assume the registers to be a bottleneck since we assume that as long as we ensure that no register spilling occurs, we avoid register pressure.